coast-framework/coast/docs/authentication.md

 (defn delete [request])
 ```

-Now let's fill in the handler to show the sign in form:
+Now let's fill in the handlers to show the sign in form:

 ```clojure
 (defn build [request]